Taiwan Lutheran Church: The beginnings

-In April 1950, Chin Chung-An, a medical doctor from Xian, started conducting family worship services in his residence in Kaoshiung.
+In April 1950, Chin Chung-An, a medical doctor from Xi'an, started conducting family worship services in his residence in Kaoshiung.
 By 3 June 1951, the Kaohsiung congregation was established and 59 people were baptised.
 This congregation became the first congregation of the Taiwan Lutheran Church and is today known as the Chien-Chen Lutheran Church.

 At around the same time, two Norwegian women missionaries, Helga Waabeno and Gertrude Fitje, who had worked at the Mackay Memorial Hospital as nurses, started a Bible study class at their residence in Taipei.
 The class was taken over a year later by an American missionary with Norwegian ancestors, Lenorah Erickson, and by 1952 had been organized as the first TLC congregation in Taipei.

 Establishment of a national church

 On 1 November 1954, the TLC was officially established in a meeting held at the Taipei Salvation Lutheran Church.
 This meeting brought together 32 delegates from congregations and outreach centres set up by mission societies which had previously been active in mainland China and had set up seven of the 16 synods of the Lutheran Church of China (LCC).
 The seven former LCC synods who took part in the church union under the banner of the TLC were: